 We believe that every student has the responsibility to participate actively in his or her own learning.
 When faced with problems to solve or assignments to complete, it is the thinking and the effort a student puts into researching, reading, writing and re-writing that allows one to truly learn.

 In word for word plagiarism, a researcher says basically the same thing as an original source without giving the necessary credit.
-Paraphrase plagiarism occurs when a researcher says basically the same thing as an original source with just a few words changed.
+Paraphrase plagiarism occurs when a researcher says basically the same thing as an original source (including AI) with just a few words changed.
 In spot or patchwork plagiarism, a researcher uses only a source’s key words or phrases without giving credit.
 Lazy plagiarism is the result of sloppy and inadequate footnoting or page references or the use of quotes from other sources as if they were from your own research.

 Similarly, submitting the work of another student, tutor, parent, friend, etc. as your own work (even though it has been properly footnoted and referenced) is plagiarism and not acceptable at school.
 This applies equally to written work and projects (ie. Web design, tech projects, artwork, and photos).
 No one should write, re-write or significantly edit large sections of work for a student.